-This dish calls for toasted sesame oil, which I don’t like, so I substituted with avocado oil.
-Have you tried avocado oil?
-I love it to bake with it or use it anytime a recipe calls for sesame oil.
-Now these two oils are very different.
+This dish calls for toasted sesame oil, but if you aren't a fan, you can use avocado oil.
 Avocado oil has a higher smoke temperature and is known for good fats.
 Sesame oil has a lower smoke temperature and is more flavorful then avocado oil.
 So when thinking of which one to use it just depends on what you're trying to achieve.
-For me avocado oil is a good substitute to sesame oil.

 How should this soup be served?

 You can serve this dish with fried wonton stripes or toasted almond slices.
 You can sprinkle on some sesame seeds with a few dashes of low sodium soy sauce.
 This dish will pair well with Port wine or chamomile tea.
 Let me know if this is a good pairing!

 Recipe For Instant Pot Chicken with Baby Bok Choy

 So are you with me?
 Are you going to try this delicious dish?
 I promise your taste buds and endocrine system will thank you later.
 I’m no expert though, just someone living with a thyroid disorder who loves tasty, healthy, quick foods.
 Hyperthyroidism and other thyroid disorders can be complicated and stressful to live with.
 It is really important to get the correct nutrients to keep your thyroid balanced.
 So always do you research and consult with your endocrinologist or primary care provider on a regular basis.

 Also Check Out These Other Recipes:

 How Many Points Are In This Recipe?